Off-Shell Scalar Supermultiplet in the Unfolded Dynamics Approach: Lagrangians

 Integration over $\lambda^{\mu}$, gives Lagrangian \eqref{eq:gen_lagr} with the same function $W$ as in \eqref{eq:gen_chiral_L}.
 Analogously to Section \ref{sub:integral_form}, the resulting Lagrangian is integrated over the surface \eqref{eq:surface_formula} with 1-forms \eqref{eq:E_cartes}.

+Expressions (\ref{eq:gen_lagr}), (\ref{eq:L_int_tens}) and (\ref{eq:gen_chiral_L}) give the most general unfolded Lagrangians which can be written for the Wess-Zumino model as a 4-superform, integral form or a chiral integral form respectively.
+Besides the standard Wess-Zumino and Salam-Strathdee Lagrangians, they also describe the higher-derivative Lagrangians.
+Namely, by virtue of Eqs.~(\ref{eq: off-shell_1})-(\ref{eq:off-shell_2}), the rank $k$ tensors $C^{a(k)}$, $\chi_{\alpha}^{a(k)}$ and $F^{a(k)}$ describe the $k$-th derivatives of the dynamical fields $C$, $\chi_{\alpha}$ and $F$.
+Plugging the higher-rank tensors into (\ref{eq:gen_lagr}), (\ref{eq:L_int_tens}) or (\ref{eq:gen_chiral_L}) gives the higher-derivative unfolded actions.
+Unfolded Lagrangians contain all possible ordinary Lagrangians that can be written for the $4d$ Wess-Zumino model.
+To obtain a conventional field-theoretic Lagrangian from the unfolded, one has to express all auxiliary fields $C^{a(k)},$ $\bar{C}^{a(k)},$ $\chi_{\alpha}^{a(k)},$ $\bar{\chi}_{\dot{\alpha}}^{a(k)},$ $F^{a(k)},$ $\bar{F}^{a(k)}$ with $k\geqslant1$ in terms of the derivatives of the dynamical fields using unfolded equations (\ref{eq: off-shell_1})-(\ref{eq:off-shell_2}), (\ref{eq:*off-shell_1})-(\ref{eq:*off-shell_2}).
+Then, fixing an integration surface, the substitution of the resulting expressions for instance into (\ref{eq:gen_lagr}) gives an ordinary space-time action.

-To obtain conventional field-theoretic Lagrangian one has to express tensors of the rank $k\geqslant1$ in terms of derivatives of zero-rank tensors with the help of the unfolded equations and to substitute resulting expressions, for instance, into (\ref{eq:lagrangian}).
-Then, choosing Minkowski space as an integration surface, we see that integral of (\ref{eq:lagrangian}) reproduces the component action of the free scalar supermultiplet.
-Alternatively, one can use Lagrangians \eqref{eq:lagr_W-B} or \eqref{eq:chiral_WZ}, arriving at the standard Wess-Bagger superfield action.
+In particular, doing this for (\ref{eq:lagrangian}) and choosing Minkowski space as an integration surface we see that the integral of (\ref{eq:lagrangian}) reproduces the component action of the free chiral supermultiplet \cite{18 Wess Bagger Supersymmetry and Supergravity}.
+Alternatively, one can use Lagrangians (\ref{eq:lagr_W-B}) or (\ref{eq:chiral_WZ}), arriving at the standard Salam-Strathdee superfield action.
+Generally, being manifestly supersymmetric the unfolded superform action leads directly to the component action.